dsniko/dsniko.github.io/_publications/2018-01-01-minisymposium-edge-computing.md

 ---
-title: "MiniSymposium on Edge Computing"
+title: "Proceedings of the MiniSymposium on Edge Computing"
 collection: publications
 category: volumes
 permalink: /publication/2018-01-01-minisymposium-edge-computing